SouthernMethodistUniversity/data/sections/types.md

 ### The importance of using open data formats
 A small detour to discuss (the ethics of?) data formats.
 For accessibility, future-proofing, and preservation, keep your data in open, sustainable formats.
 A demonstration:

 1. Click on [this link,](https://github.com/SouthernMethodistUniversity/data/blob/master/sections/cats.zip) and then click on the Download option on the right hand side of the page.
-This will donald a .Zip file, which contains cats.csv.
+This will download a .Zip file, which contains 2 files named cats.
-2. Open this file in a text editor, and then in an app like Excel.
+2. Open cats.csv file in a text editor, and then in an app like Excel.
 This is a CSV, an open, text-only, file format.
-3. Now do the same with cats.xlsx.
+3. Now try to do the same with cats.xlsx.
 This is a proprietary format!

 Sustainable formats are generally unencrypted, uncompressed, and follow an open standard.
 A small list: